 We hope you will join us in answering this call to health.
 There is room for you at our table.

 A Culture of Stewardship

-The many 60’s-era, draft-dodger cabins that still dot the mountain are some of the evidence of this area’s ideological history.
-Today, many new-comers are busy establishing new homesteads and breathing new life into abandon farmland.
+The many 60’s-era, draft-dodger cabins that still dot the mountain are evidence of this area’s ideological history.
+Today, many newcomers are busy establishing new homesteads and breathing new life into abandoned farmland.